mudongliang/kernel-hack-drill/README.md

 CONFIG_SECURITYFS=y
 ```

-3. Start QEMU VM at Terminal 1
+3. Start QEMU VM and do some configuration at Terminal 1

 ```
+ln -s linux-5.8.9 linux
 ./startvm
 ```

-Enter `root` and empty password to log in, then
+Create soft link with the target Linux kernel, enter `root` and empty password to log in, and then

 ```
 useradd -m -s /bin/bash drill